Annika Sörenstam: Affiliations, honors

+On 7 January 2021, three golfers: Sörenstam, Gary Player, and Babe Zaharias (posthumously), received the Presidential Medal of Freedom from President Donald Trump.
+At the time a number of national outlets criticized the golfers for accepting their medals the day after the January 6 United States Capitol attack, for which President Trump was later impeached.
+The following week New England Patriots coach Bill Belichick turned down a similar offer of the Medal.
+Sörenstam acknowledged that she received negative feedback for accepting the award and that she was "sad about January 6th in American history" but that the awards ceremony had been planned months before and she preferred to not second-guess past events and to move forward.

 In June 2021, Sörenstam hosted, together with fellow countryman Henrik Stenson, the Scandinavian Mixed hosted by Henrik and Annika, co-sanctioned by the European Tour and the Ladies European Tour, taking place in Sweden, for the first time bringing 78 men and 78 women together to compete in the same tournament for the same prize money, but playing from different tees.
-Sörenstam played in the first edition of the tournament at Vallda Golf & Country Club as well as in the second edition in 2022 at Halmstad Golf Club.
+Sörenstam played in the first edition of the tournament at Vallda Golf & Country Club as well as in the second edition in 2022 at Halmstad Golf Club and the third edition in 2023 at Ullna Golf & Country Club.

-In 2021, it was announced that Sörenstam will host an LPGA tournament in 2023; the ANNIKA Driven by Gainbridge at Pelican.
+In 2021, it was announced that Sörenstam would host an LPGA tournament in 2023; the ANNIKA Driven by Gainbridge at Pelican.
+The tournament came to be a yearly event on the LPGA Tour.

 In 2022 Sörenstam accepted an invitation to become the first woman vice-president of the Association of Golf Writers, following in the footsteps of Sir Michael Bonallack, Tony Jacklin, Bernhard Langer, Jack Nicklaus and Gary Player.

+In October 2023, Sörenstam became, as the first LPGA player and one of few women, a member of Augusta National Golf Club.

 Business career

 Sörenstam began the transition from professional golfer to entrepreneur during the later years of her career, attempting to combine golf, fitness and charitable works into various businesses under the ANNIKA brand with the brand statement "Share my Passion".
 They are all promoted by her website on which there is a blog to which she and her staff regularly contribute.